mariomui/_dataview-views-and-macros/~viewfn-for-shadow-note-search-by-file-name-TCODEID-4.md

 ### Commit Log

-v1.0.1 is somewhere floating hard coded out there in the [[notesphere]]
+v1.0.1 is somewhere floating hard coded out there in the [[notesphere,cf.-Kanzi,]]

 ### Planned feature